freeCodeCamp/guide/src/pages/articles/certificates/use-appendto-to-move-elements-with-jquery/index.md

 ---
-title: Use Appendto To Move Elements with jQuery
+title: Use Appendto to Move Elements with jQuery
 ---
 jQuery has a function called `appendTo()` that allows you to select HTML elements and append them to another element.